01-edu/Branch-Blockchain/Quest5 Connect Interface/donation/README.md

 ## Donation

-We will use a new wallet to send t donation
+We will use a new wallet to send a donation

 ### Instructions